BGorteau/WA_MD_scrapping/README.md

 - Run the pipeline:
   `python src/builder.py`

-Data is allready available in the `data/races` folder for:
+Data is allready available in the `data/races` folder for the following distances:
 - 800m
 - 1500m
 - 3000m